-Portfolio duration is now neutral vs the benchmark and as at the end of June 2020 was 2.6 years which is 99% of the benchmark index, the overall credit quality of the fund is stable with an S&P rating of AA- after we opportunistically added credit risk in March.
+Fund duration at the end of June 2022 was 2.61 years which is 100% of the benchmark index, the overall credit quality of the fund is stable with an S&P rating of AA-.
+The fund also holds an allocation of 35.96% in nominal US Treasuries, 22.47% in high quality floating rate notes which are used to capture further rises in US base rates and minimize volatility as well as a cash balance of 6% for tactical opportunities.

-Dwayne Outerbridge CFA

-President

-Butterfield US\$ Bond Fund Limited
+Dwayne Outerbridge CFA President Butterfield US\$ Bond Fund Limited July, 2022

-November 4, 2020